apiaryio/api-blueprint/Tutorial.md

                     "content": "String contents"
                 }

 Resource Model is an example representation of the Gist resource.
-We can reference this resource model later at any point where a response (or request) payload is expected.
-A resource model has *exactly* the same sections as a response payload.
+It can be referenced later at any point where a response (or request) payload is expected.
+A resource model has *exactly* the same structure as a response payload.
 In this case it also includes additional description.
 A Resource Model may not include a response status code.

 #### Referring the Resource Model

     ### Retrieve a Single Gist [GET]
     + Response 200